lukka/run-vcpkg/README.md

 jobs:
   build:
     steps:
-      #-uses: actions/cache@v1   <===== YOU DO NOT NEED THIS!
+      #-uses: actions/cache@v3   <===== YOU DO NOT NEED THIS!

-      # Install latest CMake.
+      # Install latest CMake and Ninja.
       - uses: lukka/get-cmake@latest
       # Or pin to a specific CMake version:
-      # lukka/get-cmake@v3.21.2
+      # lukka/get-cmake@v3.27

       # Setup vcpkg: ensures vcpkg is downloaded and built.
       # Since vcpkg.json is being used later on to install the packages
       # when `run-cmake` runs, no packages are installed at this time
       # (and vcpkg does not run).
-      - name: Setup vcpkg (it does not install any package yet)
+      - name: Setup anew (or from cache) vcpkg (and does not build any package)
-        uses: lukka/run-vcpkg@v11
+        uses: lukka/run-vcpkg@v11 # Always specify the specific _version_ of the
+                                  # action you need, `v10` in this case to stay up
+                                  # to date with fixes on the v11 branch.
         #with:
           # This is the default location of the directory containing vcpkg sources.
           # Change it to the right location if needed.
           # vcpkgDirectory: '${{ github.workspace }}/vcpkg'

           # If not using a submodule for vcpkg sources, this specifies which commit
           # id must be checkout from a Git repo.
           # Note: it must not be set if using a Git submodule for vcpkg.
           # vcpkgGitCommitId: '${{ matrix.vcpkgCommitId }}'

+          # This is only needed if the command `vcpkg install` must run at this step.
+          # Instead it is highly suggested to let `run-cmake` to run vcpkg later on
+          # using the vcpkg.cmake toolchain.
+The default is `false`.
+          # runVcpkgInstall: true

+          # This is only needed if `runVpkgInstall` is `true`.
-          # This is the glob expression used to locate the vcpkg.json.
+          # This glob expression used to locate the vcpkg.json and  use
+          # its directory location as `working directory` when running `vcpkg install`.
           # Change it to match a single manifest file you want to use.
           # Note: do not use `${{ github.context }}` to compose the value as it
           # contains backslashes that would be misinterpreted.
 Instead